Zimbra-Community/zimbra-foss-2fa/README.md

-# Zimbra Open Source Two Factor Authentication with PrivacyIDEA
+# ~Zimbra Open Source Two Factor Authentication with PrivacyIDEA~

+**This Zimlet is deprecated and will not be supported on Zimbra versions beyond 8.8.15**

 You can use the software in this repository to set-up your Zimbra Open Source Edition server with Two Factor Authentication.
 The 2FA parts are powered by PrivacyIDEA and will run in a Docker container on your Zimbra server.